You have just applied for a trade mark. What happens next?

 If we believe that your answer doesn't entirely address our concerns, or if you fail to respond, we will issue a final decision, either partly or entirely refusing your application or the claim made in your application (such as a priority claim).
 Alternatively, we might amend your application details if appropriate (for example, by deleting the description or adding a colour claim).
 Remember, if you are not happy with the outcome, or think there has been an error you have the right to appeal.

-If no objection is raised, we will publish your trade mark in all the official languages of the EU.
+If no objection is raised, we will publish your trade mark in 23 EU official languages.
 This means that we make public the fact that you have applied for this particular trade mark for the goods and/or services specified.

 What happens during the opposition period

 From the date of publication onwards, third parties who believe your trade mark should not be registered have three months to object.

 The third party has an earlier right (or more than one) and believes that yours will, if registered, conflict with itIn order to prevent your mark from being registered, they must oppose your trade mark by filling in a form and paying a fee of €350.
 If an opposition is filed, your mark will be subjected to — and must succeed in — opposition proceedings.
 An opposition can be filed within three months after a trade mark has been published.